krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 QCRAM uses a hybrid absolute-relative indexing approach.
 The prefix defined in
 {{absolute-index}} is used by the decoder to interpret all subsequent HPACK instructions at absolute positions for indexed lookups and insertions.
-It is also used for evictions ({{evictions}}).

-As was defined in {{overview-hol-avoidance}} case 3, the encoder has the option to select indexed representations that are vulnerable to HoL blocking.
-Decoder processing of indexed header fields MUST block the encompassing header block if the referenced entry has not been added to the table yet.

-To protect against buggy or malicious peers, a timer should be used to set an upper bound on such blocking and in treat expiration of the timer as a decoding error.
-However, if the implementation chooses not to abort the connection, the remainder of the header block MUST be decoded and output discarded.
+Since QCRAM handles blocking at the stream level, it is an error if the HPACK decoder encounters an indexed representation that refers to an entry missing from the table, and the connection MUST be closed with the `HTTP_HPACK_DECOMPRESSION_FAILED` error code.

 ## Preventing Eviction Races {#evictions}
 Due to out of order arrival, QCRAM's eviction algorithm requires changes